petar-m/EventBrokerSlim/README.md

 `IRetryPolicy.RetryRequested` is used to coordinate retry request between `Handle` and `OnError`. `IRetryPolicy` is passed to both methods to enable error handling and retry request entirely in `Handle` method. `OnError` can check `IRetryPolicy.RetryRequested` to know whether `Handle` had called `IRetryPolicy.RetryAfter()`.

 If added as a parameter, the `IRetryPolicy` will be passed to delegate wrappers and handler.
+It has the same behavior, allowing delegate handlers to be retired too.

+> [!WARNING]
-**Caution:** the retry will not be exactly after the specified time interval in `IRetryPolicy.RetryAfter()`.
+> Retry will not be exactly after the specified time interval in `IRetryPolicy.RetryAfter()`.
 Take into account a tolerance of around 50 milliseconds.
 Additionally, retry executions respect maximum concurrent handlers setting, meaning a high load can cause additional delay.